-The fund balance of our Debt Service Fund increased by \$0.3 million.
-Millage rates were reduced in order to adjust the Debt Service Fund's fund balance.
-Millage rates are determined annually to ensure that the School District accumulates sufficient resources to pay annual bond issue-related debt service.
-Debt service fund balances are reserved since they can be used only to pay debt service obligations.
+The fund balance of our Debt Service Fund decreased by \$0.3 million.
+Millage rates were decreased during the year due to bonds expiring, as well as our bond refunding activities, which impacted the Debt Service Fund fund balance.
+Millage rates are determined annually to ensure that the School District accumulates sufficient resources to pay annual bond issue related debt service.
+The Debt Service Fund fund balance is restricted since it can only be used to pay debt service obligations